josh-collinsworth/joco-sveltekit/src/lib/content/resume.md

 - Actively participated in discussions of best approaches and practices to optimize scalability of Shopify's online marketing pages and funnels
 - Executed the conversion of several marketing pages from ERB templates to Hydrogen, Shopify's internal server-rendered React and GraphQL framework
+- Built out new pages and components using React, TypeScript, and Tailwind, collaborating with designers and stakeholders on implementation and futureproofing
 - Collaborated with designers and UX leaders on customization options for React design components, enabling bespoke designs for individual marketing landing pages within the design system and framework
 - Implemented targeted "home cards," alerting logged-in users of new features and options based eligibility, determined by locale, language, subscription and/or installed apps
 - Operated as the lead developer on several web page internationalization projects, launching Shopify's point of sale marketing pages and offerings in Spain, Italy, and Singapore